Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Experiments on Videos of Hospital Patients

 \section{Experiments on Videos of Hospital Patients}

-We evaluate our method on a real-world task: the detection of patting events from continuous video recordings of hospital patients.
-We present results comparing two levels of risk: a conservative model with $N=1$, and a risk-tolerant model with $N=3$.
-We find that our risk-tolerant model outperforms the conservative model by 10 points of average precision.
+We evaluate our method on a real-world task: events detection from continuous video recordings of hospital patients, using a dataset curated by our institute for this specific project.
+We present results comparing two levels of risk varying from $N=16$ (one 4 seconds clip at 4 FPS), the conservative model, to $N=10,000$, the risk-tolerant models, where $N$ is the number of frame following the sparse labels.
+We find that our risk-tolerant models significantly outperform the conservative model by 17 points of average precision.